willtrivett/eventfilter/README.md

 ## Package and Build

-In the route of the eventfilter project run 'mvn package' or setup an eclipse/intellij maven target for 'package'
+In the root of the eventfilter project run 'mvn package' or setup an eclipse/intellij maven target for 'package'

 The resulting package will build all required libraries into {Project.dir}/target/eventfilter-1.0.jar

 ## Running EventFilter

-The exported java is compliant with jdk8u151 or greater.
+The exported java jar is compliant with jdk8u151 or greater.
 It can be run via: java -jar eventfilter-1.0.jar [../reports.csv [../reports.json[ ../reports.xml]]] Any finite number of input files can be handed into the program arguments.
 The full path or path with respect to the jar file are valid.

+## Requirements
 Read the 3 input files reports.json, reports.csv, reports.xml and output a combined CSV file with the following characteristics:

 - The same column order and formatting as reports.csv